← Back to GDPQuery.ai

 GDP

-The U.S. economy expanded at an annualized rate of just 1.4 percent in the fourth quarter of 2025, a sharp deceleration from the 4.4 percent pace recorded in th
+The U.S. economy expanded at an annualized rate of 1.4 percent in the fourth quarter of 2025, according to the Bureau of Economic Analysis's advance estimate —

 GDP